dipanshuhappy/arogya-eth-for-all/README.md

-# Arogya - Decentralized Medical Records Storage + Data DAO
+# Atop Health Vault - Decentralized Medical Records Storage + Data DAO

 Users can store their Medical Records with user Ownership.
 By Default the files are private if users want they can make it as public.